ArashPartow/math-parser-benchmark-project/exprtk/readme.txt

 epsilon, using a  variant of Newton's  difference quotient called  the five-point stencil method.
 The derivative function has two  overloads, where  the  variable of  differentiation  can either  be  passed as  a reference or as a name in string form.
-A example usage of the function is as follows:
+Example usage of the derivative function is as follows:

    typedef exprtk::parser<T>             parser_t;
    typedef exprtk::expression<T>     expression_t;